 A transcript is a complete copy of the student's academic record.
-Official transcripts bear the College seal and the signature of the Director of College Academics or Vice President of Workforce Development and Institutional Advancement/Chief Academic Officer.
+Official transcripts bear the College seal and the signature of the Chief Academic Officer.
 If a transcript is sent directly to a student, the words "Issued to Student" will appear on the transcript and serve as an unofficial copy.